diff001a/KawaiiTheme/README.md

-# About Kawaii Theme
+# Kawaii Theme

-A sweet and cute theme with pink.
+A sweet and cute theme for VSCode.
 Enjoy!

 ## Screenshot